Locations:

-Open-heart surgeries treat heart problems including heart failure, congenital heart defects, arrhythmias, aneurysms and coronary artery disease.
-During the procedure, a surgeon cuts through the breastbone and spreads the ribcage to access the heart.
-Open-heart surgery may include CABG (bypass surgery), heart transplant and valve replacement.
+Open-heart surgery can treat heart problems like heart failure, arrhythmias, aneurysms and coronary artery disease.
+Open-heart surgery procedures may include CABG (bypass surgery), heart transplant, valve replacement and surgeries to fix issues present at birth.

 Overview